 Explaining and Considering Aging as a Disease

-Both aging and disease result in the same outcome—the impairment of normal biological function.
-Several scientists have maintained that aging is indeed a medical malady.
-More specifically, by studying the science behind this biological process, these experts have come up with an interesting assumption that not only considers aging as a disease but also a preventable outcome.
+Aging and disease share a common thread centered on the impairment of normal biological functions.
+This has led some scientists to propose that aging itself is a disease.
+They have been studying the science behind these biological processes and have come up with an interesting assumption that not only considers aging as a disease but also a preventable outcome.
 There might be a cure for aging.

 British researcher Aubrey de Grey is one of the several scientists who have regarded aging as a form of disease.
 His research interest centers on an approach called “Strategies for Engineered Negligible Senescence,” and it involves identifying the different biological components and mechanisms that cause human tissue to age, and designing remedies for each of them.
 Accordingly, doing so will stall disease and push back death.

-The approach is intriguing and exciting.
-Even the MIT Technology Review challenged other researchers in July 2005 to disprove this emerging theory of aging.
+The approach has been considered both intriguing and exciting.
+Other scientists have expressed their concerns and criticisms.
+Even the MIT Technology Review challenged other researchers in an editorial published in July 2005 to disprove this emerging theory of aging.
 The editors asked members of the scientific community to demonstrate the impossibility of engineering cells and tissues to achieve negligible senescence.

 Exploring the Different Definitions of Aging

-There are different theories that provide different explanations regarding the causes of aging.
-These include evolutionary theories, the free-radical theory, the Hayflick Limit, tumor suppression through cellular senescence, and systems-based theory.
-However, remember that these theories perceive aging as an outcome.
+Different theories provide different explanations regarding the causes of aging.
+Some of the notable ones include evolutionary theories, the free-radical theory, the Hayflick Limit, tumor suppression through cellular senescence, and systems-based theory.
+However, while they have their merits, remember that these theories perceive aging as an outcome.

 A literature review by Teresa Nicoli and Linda Partridge also explains why aging is a risk factor for disease.
 Accordingly, insulin signaling pathways, nutrient-sensing pathways, mitochondrial activity, DNA damage response, and telomere limits are biological processes associated with aging.
 However, these processes also play a prominent role in disease development.

 SENS Research Foundation, a nonprofit scientific organization dedicated to understanding negligible senescence, mentioned that the diseases and disabilities of aging are caused by the accumulation of damage in tissue over time.
-De Grey, during his 2005 TED talk, also mentioned that this accumulation of damage is a side effect of metabolism.
+Aubrey de Grey explained in his 2005 TED Talk that this accumulation of damage is a side effect of metabolism.

-The specific offshoots of metabolism include cell loss and tissue atrophy, development of cancerous cells, mitochondrial mutations, the emergence of death-resistant cells, extracellular matrix stiffening, extracellular aggregates, and intracellular aggregates.
+Metabolism is an integral part of normal biological processes and is critical to normal biological functions.
+But its specific offshoots include cell loss and tissue atrophy, the development of cancerous cells, mitochondrial mutations, the emergence of death-resistant cells, extracellular matrix stiffening, extracellular aggregates, and intracellular aggregates.

-It cannot be denied that the groundwork for considering aging as a disease is undeniably reasonable.
-Hence, in threading this line of thinking, it would be fair to say that a possible cure against aging might exist.
+It cannot be denied that the groundwork for considering aging as a disease has some convincing merits and has even generated some excitement among other scientists and the public.
+Hence, in threading this line of thinking, it would be fair to argue that a possible cure against aging might exist and it is also plausible for humans to halt the aging process.

 Renowned biologist and geneticist Cynthia Kenyon has been revolutionizing the science behind aging.
 One of her biggest breakthroughs was figuring out that carbohydrate intake is a universal hormonal control for aging.
-Her experiments that involve carb-restricting diets resulted in extending the lifespans of animal subjects, including worms, mice, rats, and monkeys.
+Her experiments involving carb-restricting diets resulted in extending the lifespans of animal subjects.
+These include worms, mice, rats, and monkeys.

-SENS Research Foundation is currently funding and developing technologies related to regenerative medicine.
-As mentioned, central to this medical approach is the need to remove, repair, replace, or render harmless the cellular and molecular damage that has accumulated in tissues over time.
+It is also worth mentioning that the non-profit SENS Research Foundation of Aubrey de Grey is currently funding and developing technologies related to regenerative medicine.
+Central to its medical approach is the need to remove, repair, replace, or render harmless the cellular and molecular damage that has accumulated in tissues over time.

 FURTHER READINGS AND REFERENCES